An ecosystem of apps in need of localization

 According to Benjamin, these were the main issues that MWM faced during the localization process:

-The process itself - people were stressed out when they had to start the localization process for a new app
+- People were stressed out when they had to start the localization process for a new app

 Before switching to Lokalise, MWM was manually exporting keys to Google Spreadsheets, which were then sent out to outsourced translators.
 After receiving the translations, the code had to be updated manually.
-Benjamin remembers:
+Benjamin recalls:

 “[Before Lokalise], the process was cumbersome and took heaps of time from project managers, developers, and other team members.
 And what’s worse - it was not transparent at all and very error-prone.”